sangeethsuresh123/sangeethsuresh123/README.md

 Skills: C / Python

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning Godot
+- 🌱 I’m currently learning machine learning and data science
 - 👯 I’m looking to collaborate on learning and developing
 - 🤔 I’m looking for help with game development